 As you may or may not know, I had the opportunity to visit the beautiful island of Oahu at the end of 2018, just a few days before Christmas!
 It was truly one of the most incredible places I’ve ever been, and I cannot wait to go back someday!
-But for now, I’ll settle for reliving my trip by telling you all about it. 🙂 I contemplated making a huge, all-encompassing blog post touching on every aspect of our trip, but decided I would rather break it down into a few different posts.
+But for now, I’ll settle for reliving my vacation by telling you all about it. 🙂 I contemplated making a huge, all-encompassing blog post touching on every aspect of our trip, but decided I would rather break it down into a few different posts.
 This way, I can get more detailed instead of just hitting the high points and worrying about keeping it “short enough.”

 Hehe.
 Or maybe I just like being long-winded.
 Either way, it is what it is.
 So here I am with the first of several Hawaii/Oahu posts – my 5 favorite beaches on the island!
 Disclosure: I went in the winter, right before Christmas, so that may have had an effect on the crowds.
 But I’m also suggesting these places in comparison to, for example, Waikiki Beach (probably the most popular beach on the island).